There’s a lot to consider when designing a kitchen

 Now look at a kitchen with a similar amount of countertop designed by Main Line Kitchen Design.

-Creating this design required closing a window that was formerly above the range, relocating all three of the “kitchen triangle’s” components and removing the wall between the kitchen and dining room.
-However the added construction costs to make these changes was only about $4,000 and so about 10% of the total cost of the project.
-Money well spent in my opinion.
+Creating this design required closing a window that was formerly above the range, relocating all three of the “kitchen’s triangle” components and removing the wall between the kitchen and dining room.
+However, the added construction costs to make these changes was only about $4,000 and so about 10% of the total cost of the project, money well spent in my opinion.
 Some customers will spend that much money just upgrading their range to a professional range or their refrigerator to a Subzero.
 Those changes while nice have a very limited impact on the overall beauty and function of a kitchen.

-Check out our Facebook page to see a slide show of this and other kitchens set to music.
+Check out our Facebook page to see a slide show of this and other kitchens.

 Hopping your countertop is “all pink” . . .